Grim and getting worse: US set for historic unemployment surge | Malay Mail

 The expansive government aid programs mean the US might see a temporary pickup in hiring in May and June, Swonk said.

-But if small businesses aren't fully back to normal by July, which will be determined by whether consumers feel safe enough to go back to restaurants and shops, “they're going to have to lay them off again,” she said.
+But if small businesses aren’t fully back to normal by July, which depends on consumers feeling safe enough to go back to restaurants and shops, “they’re going to have to lay them off again,” she said. — AFP

-Last week, Federal Reserve Chair Jerome Powell warned about the lingering damage caused by the temporary shutdowns and said it “will take some time for us to get back to a more normal level of unemployment.” ― AFP